lukasoppermann/html5sortable/README.md

 ## Options

 ### items
-Use `items` option to specify which items inside the element should be sortable:
+Use the `items` option to specify which items inside the element should be sortable:

 ``` javascript
 sortable('.sortable', {